andersonjoseph/dev-to-wordpress/README.md

 # dev-to-wordpress
 A wordpress plugin to show your DEV.to posts.

+---

 ## Usage

 ### Widget

-The sidebar widget display the latest posts of the user given.
-You can use the widget in any widget area of your theme.
+The sidebar widget display the latest articles of the user given.
+You can use this widget in any widget area of your theme.

 ![](sc1.png)